Frequently Asked Questions

 Q: What do you cover during the in-class session?

-We cover 19 chapters including TN laws, traffic rules, vehicle handling, impaired driving, and safety tech.
+We cover 19 chapters of AAA’s How to Drive curriculum, including TN laws, traffic rules, vehicle handling, impaired driving, safety tech, and much more.
 Classes include discussion, review, and daily homework.
 (See the course syllabus below)

 Q: How does the driving portion work?

-Students complete six 2-hour sessions over two weeks.
-Each includes 1 hour of driving and 1 hour observing another student.
+Students complete six 2-hour sessions after completing the in-class study.
+Each drive includes 1 hour of driving and 1 hour observing another student.
 (See the example schedule below)

 Q: Do I bring my own car for my student to drive?

-No, we use a TN Department of Safety inspected and approved vehicle.
-Our vehicles have passenger side brakes that allow the instructor to stop or slow the vehicle if necessary.
+No, we use one of our TN Department of Safety inspected and approved vehicles.
+Our vehicles have instructor gas and brake pedals that allow the instructor to maintain control of the vehicle if necessary.

 Q: Can we just take the driving part and skip the classroom?

-No, TN regulations require a minimum of 30 in-class hours before we allow you behind-the-wheel.
+No, TN regulations require a minimum of 30 in-class hours before you are allowed behind-the-wheel.

 Q: What does the day-to-day schedule look like?